Barbara Angell: Theatre

+Actress and screenwriting

-She was in Melbourne's first TV variety show, a live weekly program called Tivoli Party Time (1956–7), as one of the nuclear cast that featured her with Buster Fiddess, Iris Shand (wife of actor Ron Shand) and Don Williams.
-In this show she wrote her own comedy material.
+Angell was of the earliest faces on Australian television, appearing in Melbourne's first weekly TV variety series called Tivoli Party Time with a cast that included such stars as Buster Fidess and singer Don Williams.
+In this she wrote her own comedy material.

-She visited the UK in 1959–60 where she performed a solo cabaret act, further featuring her comedy sketches, music and lyrics.
-On returning to Australia, she formed a Revue company with Jon Finlayson at Melbourne's Arrow Theatre and co-wrote and produced a series of productions there including Slings 'n' Arrows and Outrageous Fortune – the titles both from the one line in Shakespeare.
-On stage, Barbara Angell starred again for the Tivoli in Lilac Time with John Larsen and in The Wizard of Oz as Glinda the Good Witch opposite Reg Livermore's Wicked Witch.
-Under the guidance of John McCallum at J. C. Williamson, she understudied Jill Perryman in Carnival and Maggie Fitzgibbon in Noël Coward's Sail Away.
-She wrote TV sketches, music and lyrics for the satirical The Mavis Bramston Show from Episode 1 throughout its 4-year run and starred in it with Ron Frazer during its last 2 years.
+She wrote TV sketches, music and lyrics for the satirical Mavis Bramston Show from Episode 1 throughout its 4-year run and starred in it with Ron Frazer during its last 2 years.

+Career in England

-Following the Australian tour with Madge Ryan for J.C.
-Williamsons in Peter Shaffer's play Black Comedy she returned to England in 1969, where she spent the next 20 years appearing on stage, in films and TV dramas and comedies.
+Angel relocated to England in 1969, where she spent the next 20 years appearing on stage, in films and TV dramas and comedies.
 She was production coordinator of the Association of Australian Artistes, based at the Australian High Commission in London.
 She leased The Arts Theatre in Great Newport Street, WC2, for lunchtime theatre in the 1970s and directed a series of plays including some of her own.

-She wrote TV sketches for Dave Allen and became a script assessor for the BBC's light entertainment department.
+She wrote TV comedy sketches for Dave Allen and became a script assessor for the BBC's light entertainment department.
 Her TV play Some Day Man won a nationwide competition in the U.K. and was produced by David Cunliffe for Yorkshire Television in 1987.
 In 2005, Angell played a cameo role in the movie Superman Returns, filmed at Fox Studios, Sydney, Australia.

 Publications

-Her first book The Entertainment Machine was published in 1972 (Horwitz), her second, Voyage To Port Phillip, 1803 in 1983 (Nepean Historical Society) her third book A Woman's War in 2003 (New Holland Publishers) but most of her writing career has been for television and the stage.
+Angell has written several books, her first The Entertainment Machine was published in 1972 (Horwitz), her second, Voyage To Port Phillip, 1803 in 1983 (Nepean Historical Society) and her third book A Woman's War in 2003 (New Holland Publishers) but most of her writing career has been for television and the stage.

 Her latest book The Coral Browne Story: Theatrical Life and Times of a Lustrous Australian was published in Sydney in May 2007 by her own company Angell Productions Pty Limited.

-Education
+Education and personal life

-In 2008 she completed a professional research doctorate in Visual and Performing Arts with Charles Sturt University, her major paper being Another Coral Browne Story: analysis of the continuing export of Australia's performing arts talent (yet to be published).
+In 2008 she attended Charles Stuart University and completed a professional research doctorate in Visual and Performing Arts, her major paper being Another Coral Browne Story: analysis of the continuing export of Australia's performing arts talent (yet to be published).
 She continues to teach and to write.